ifti-khan/cookbook/README.md

 ## Code
 Here I have listed all of the external URLs that helped me during the development of my project.

+I would like to reference here that the biggest source of help throughout this project has been from The Code Institutes MongoDB Task Manager Mini Project.
+Following the videos and looking at the code helped me get a better understanding of how flask works.

+Then from there usings snippets of various code, modifying the code and then piecing it all together to create my project was challenging but worth it.

 ### External URL Document -> [Visit Document](writeup_files/documents/ext_url_document.md)

 ## Acknowledgements